Directed by David Solomon

 - Abandoned Laboratory: Spike and Buffy go to the Initiative base to find the drugs they used to keep him passive, in the hope of reducing his pain.

 - Beautiful All Along: Willow asks why Kennedy would be interested in her.
-She replies, "Have you seen yourself?"
+She replies, "Have you seen you?"

 - Bitch in Sheep's Clothing: Amy; her demure, reformed act is exactly that.